magjac/d3-graphviz/README.md

 ¹ Only has effect when the graphviz renderer instance is created.

+All options are described below.
+Only the specified options will be changed.
+The others will keep their current values.
+If *options* is a boolean it is taken to be the useWorker option (for backwards compatibility).

+##### The useWorker and useSharedWorker options
 If the *useSharedWorker* option is truthy, a [shared web worker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) will be used for the layout stage.
 Otherwise, if *useWorker* is truthy, a [dedicated web worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker) will be used.
 If both are falsey, no web worker will be used.
-The rest of the options are described below.
-Only the specified options will be changed.
-The others will keep their current values.
-If *options* is a boolean it is taken to be the useWorker option (for backwards compatibility).

 #### Creating a Graphviz Renderer Using a Selector String or a Node